Apple didn’t get its reputation for performance and accuracy from nowhere.

 Intensive computer work demands different specs depending on what you plan on doing, so you can’t assume the best for editing will be the best for say, gaming.

-Best MacBook Pro for Video Editing: What to Look For?
+Best MacBook Pro for Video Editing: What to Consider in 2020?

 The key to a fast render is a high quality dedicated graphics card, and while lower-level work will likely be fine using an integrated card, you’ll want a dedicated one for anything beyond the casual home video or Youtube vlog.
 Dedicated graphics allow your computer to utilize RAM (Random Access Memory) specifically for the high-quality visuals you’ll be rendering as effectively as possible.